 - In the course of the project, workshops, trainings, seminars, events and meetings are held for interest and target groups, including foundations and companies, start-ups and social enterprises, local governments and state institutions, as well as policy makers, financial institutions, potential investors and service providers.

 Recent studies of the national social innovation ecosystem are analysed, specific political recommendations are drawn up as input for the design of the social innovation strategy, and the creation of the national strategy is also managed.
 In addition, information is provided via the website and a regular newsletter is sent.

-The project is one of six projects supported by the European Commission, which aims to create national competence centers for social innovation across the European Union.
-During two years (May 2021-May 2023), organizations related to social innovation, research centers, European Social Fund+ management institutions and other partners will design and develop competence centers that can help their countries to promote social innovation, including through the financing of ESF+ and other EU programs.
-There is an overview website and project fact sheets about the program.
+The project was one of six projects supported by the European Commission, which aimed to create national competence centers for social innovation across the European Union.
+During two years (May 2021-May 2023), organizations related to social innovation, research centers, European Social Fund+ management institutions and other partners designed and developed competence centers that can helped their countries to promote social innovation, including through the financing of ESF+ and other EU programs.
+There was an overview website and project fact sheets about the program.
 Additional information about the entire project can be found on this website.